Sharion Aycock: Career

+Federal judicial service

 Aycock was nominated by President George W. Bush on March 19, 2007, to a seat on the United States District Court for the Northern District of Mississippi vacated by Glen H. Davidson.
 She was unanimously confirmed by the United States Senate on October 4, 2007, and received her commission on October 22, 2007.
 She became chief judge on June 2, 2014.
-She is the first woman to be Chief Judge of the court in Mississippi.
+She is the first woman to be chief judge of the court in Mississippi.
 Her term as chief judge ended on June 11, 2021.
+She assumed senior status on April 15, 2025.

 Personal life

 Aycock is married to William R. "Randy" Aycock and has one son.